MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

 DOMINO is looking for **active modules** in a network (e.g. protein-protein interaction (PPI) network) (:numref:`overviewFig` - middle part).

-First, target genes are defined as **active genes**.
+First, DOMINO defines target genes as **active genes**.
 Then DOMINO tries to **identify active modules**.

 Active modules are **subnetworks** identified as relevant and composed of active genes (i.e. target genes) and other associated genes.
 Ideally, they will represent **functional modules** and can thereby reveal biological processes involved in a specific condition.

-Finally, we performed an **overlap analysis** between each active module identified by DOMINO and pathways of interest.
+Finally, we performed an **overlap analysis** between each active module identified by DOMINO and pathways/processes of interest.

 Overview of the DOMINO algorithm
 -----------------------------------